mertdenizgez/expressjs-typescript-postgresql-template/README.md

 # Rest API for Gtr Record API

-A rest api application for retrieve data from Postgres by using Node.js, Express, and Sequelize.
+A rest api application for retrieve data from Postgres by using Node.js, Express, Typescript and Sequelize.

 Mert Denizgez